GonzaloRuizCavero/JDBC-java-thread-connection-simulation/ReadMe.txt

+Simulation of a JDBC connection between 5 different hospitals which report cases to a central database via a JDBC connection.
+This code has a thread structure (in which each thread is a hospital) and each of them will stop when the maximum capacity of cases of each hospital is reached (100.000 cases)

 In order to make it work, make sure of the following:

+- First start the "Server" code, and then start the "Hospitals" code sequentially (you can set any number of hospital that you like).

 - You have an APACHE server active (or any other listening server)